mujerheed/alx-low_level_programming/0x03-debugging/README.md

-The project that works basically on Debugging code that is to fix and find a fault in the code base for it to run as expected
+The project fot debugging errors in the code that is by finding and fixing the bugs that prevent it from running currectly.